 Video Recording (Front) | [email protected] |

-The POCO M3 has a triple rear camera setup featuring a 48MP primary sensor, 2MP depth and 2MP macro lens from which 48MP sensor will be useable, the other two cameras are just here to make up numbers.
+The POCO M3 has a triple rear camera setup featuring a 48MP primary sensor, 2MP depth, and 2MP macro lens from which the 48MP sensor will be useable, the other two cameras are just here to make up numbers.

 The phone does have a 48MP sensor but that’s it, this is what the phone gonna use most of the time.
-That’s not the big problem as a 48MP sensor takes good quality images and also, that 2MP sensors will give good images but that’s just numbers.
+That’s not a big problem as a 48MP sensor takes good quality images and also, and 2MP sensors will give good images but that’s just numbers.
 So don’t expect much from those two sensors.

 I don’t know why, brands need to add those 2-2MP sensors if they give one good sensor but now, they want to say, we have a triple & Quad camera setup on our smartphone.
 They can’t just say, our phone has a single or dual rear camera setup.
 It’s all for marketing that’s it.